ethereum/go-ethereum/docs/_install-and-build/Installing-Geth.md

 C:\Windows\system32> choco install mingw
 ```

-Installing these packages sets up the path environment variables, you need to open a new
-command prompt to get the new path.
+Installing these packages sets up the path environment variables.
+To get the new path a new command prompt must be opened.
+To install Geth, a Go workspace directory must first be created, then the Geth source code can be created and built.

-The following steps don't need Administrator privileges.
-First create and set up a Go
-workspace directory layout, then clone the source and build it.

 ```
 C:\Users\xxx> mkdir src\github.com\ethereum